Cost of Living Comparison Between South Africa and India Cost of Living Comparison Between South Africa and India

 Which country has higher housing costs?

-Rent in South Africa beats India across the board, especially in major cities.
+Rent in South Africa is consistently higher than in India across the board, especially in major cities.
 Housing is usually the single biggest driver of the overall cost difference between the two countries.

-Is $1,000 a realistic budget in India or South Africa?
+Is $1,000 a realistic budget in India or in South Africa?

-In India, $1,000 covers most cities easily.
-In South Africa, it works in regional areas but falls short in the capital – you'll need to make trade-offs on housing or lifestyle.
+In India, $1,000 covers most cities easily; in South Africa it stretches only to regional areas and falls short in the capital – you'll need to make trade-offs on housing or lifestyle.

-Should I move to India or South Africa?
+Should I move to India or to South Africa?

 South Africa vs other spots: cost of living compared